Master of Social Work

 Visit the Enrollment Options page for a more detailed description of these programs.

-Our MSW program prepares you for advanced social work practice and for research in public and private agencies in five areas of concentration:
+Our MSW program prepares you for advanced social work practice and for research in public and private agencies in two areas of concentration:

 - Mental Health